Joshua Steven Bingham Obituary

-A celebration of life for Mr. Joshua Steven Bingham, 31, of Hillsboro will be held on Friday, Feb.
-12, 2021 at the Coffee County Administrative Plaza at 11 a.m. with Shelby Moorman officiating.
+A celebration of life for Joshua Steven Bingham, 31, of Hillsboro was held Friday, Feb.
+12 at the Coffee County Administrative Plaza with Shelby Moorman officiating.
 Josh passed unexpectedly from this life on Friday, Feb.
 5, 2021 at his residence.

 Josh was currently attending Hillsboro Church of Christ, where he was recently baptized.
 He loved the Tennessee Vols, cooking and fishing.
 Josh was a very personable person and will be missed by many.